JuliaAttic/QuDirac.jl/docs/func_op_def.md

   ⁞
 ```

-...and we can reuse `f` as well, but define the operator on the second factor by passing in `2`:
+...and we can reuse `f` as well, but define the operator on the second factor:

 ```
 julia> â₂ = func_op(f, k3, 2)